 The next day, I went on to sleep train him with his naps.
 I figured that this would be more difficult since it was daytime and he loves to play.
 But, like the previous night, he cried for a few minutes and fell asleep before the 10-minute mark.
 Graysen slept for an hour and a half.
 I can’t even remember the last time Gray took a nap for over an hour!
 I’m lucky that Graysen caught on pretty fast.
 And Natalie was a big help in this.
 Whenever I had a question or concern, I was able to text her.

 I honestly felt accomplished.
 I truly felt like a new woman.
 I was getting a full night of sleep again, and it made me feel amazing!
 I was going back to the regular schedule that I had before my son was born.

 Sleep training is difficult and if I can do it, you can as well.
 Here are some tips from Natalie below on how to be successful when sleep training your baby.

-- Giving up: Just because it's hard does NOT mean it's not working.
-Sleep training often doesn't have a 100% steady upward progress, instead taking a general upward trajectory, but with blips and bumps along the way.
+5. Giving up: Just because it’s hard does not mean it’s not working.
+Sleep training often doesn’t have a 100% steady upward progress, instead of taking a generally upward trajectory, but with blips and bumps along the way.
 Parents who choose to work with a sleep coach often find they are most likely to be successful since they have an experienced person they can trust and rely on to answer questions and stay the course.

 What was it like sleep training your baby?
 Let us know in the comments below!